Backing Up Your Scalingo for PostgreSQL® Addon

 -----> Periodic backups will be done daily at 6:00 CET

-Downloading an On-Demand Backup
+Downloading a Periodic Backup

 Using the Database Dashboard